google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ![Notification with Long Title and Body Text on Firefox on Linux while hovering over the notification with the mouse cursor.](./images/notification-screenshots/desktop/firefox-long-title-body-expanded.png){: .center-image }

-The reason I've included these examples is two fold.
+The reason I've included these examples is twofold.
 There will be differences between browsers, just looking at text, Firefox and Chrome look and act differently.
 Secondly there are differences across platforms.
 Chrome has a custom UI for all platforms whereas Firefox uses the system notifications on my Linux machine.
 The same notifications on Windows with Firefox look